MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-softwarekey-to-hsmkey.md

 ## Part 3: Import the configuration data to Azure Information Protection

-1. Azure Information Protection administrator: On the Internet-connected workstation and in the PowerShell session, copy over your new configuration data files (.xml) that have the SLC key removed after running the TpdUtil tool.
+1. Azure Information Protection administrator: On the internet-connected workstation and in the PowerShell session, copy over your new configuration data files (.xml) that have the SLC key removed after running the TpdUtil tool.

 2. Upload each .xml file, by using the [Import-AipServiceTpd](/powershell/module/aipservice/import-aipservicetpd) cmdlet.
 For example, you should have at least one additional file to import if you upgraded your AD RMS cluster for Cryptographic Mode 2.